runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 in which Apache HTTPd will act as both load balancer that route request to only 1 dedicated web app and automatically tell itself to fork more processes to meet demand.

 I am NOT going to dwelve into which way is better than which.
 My 5cent on this is, reverse proxy + web server is new way to do things, it offers distinct advantages on scalability on multi-tenancy scenario.
 In which you could up-scale and down-scale more web processes on demand without affecting other apps.
+The downside is you have to deal with process monitoring which requires understanding of UNIX processes.

 ## Installation